-Have you ever seen a viral post on Facebook with thousands of likes?
-The chances are that at some point you have, but have you ever stopped to think about how many of those likes are real?
+Have you ever stopped to think about how many likes on an article are real or bots?
 Probably not.
 But why should you care in the first place?

 But not everyone is happy.